benvillalobos/msbuildism/the-packaging-project/README.md

 # What Is A Packaging Project?
-__"The project that packages your output into a *.nupkg"__
+__"The project that packages multiple build outputs into a *.nupkg"__

-This is about creating **a separate project** that wrangles together multiple build outputs all in one place.
+This is about creating **a separate project** that wrangles together individual build outputs all in one place.

 ## Expected Knowledge
 This article was written with the expectation that you have some familiarity with MSBuild.
 You should understand the following at minimum: